bootdotdev/blog/content/education/is-boot-dev-free.md

 ## Why subscriptions?

 Due to the nature of the interactive features (AI chats in particular, but also a bunch of other stuff), we have ongoing costs to host and maintain Boot.dev.
-One time purchases just don't really make sense in that paradigm.
+Lifetime purchases just don't really make sense in that paradigm.

 ## What if my company wants to pay?